 Picnic at Hanging Rock is an classic in Australian psychological horror.
-It’s a genuinely disturbing book.
-Thinking about it makes me feel queasy and cold.
+It’s a genuinely disturbing book, and thinking about it makes me feel queasy and cold.

 It’s also Australia’s Blair Witch: a literary stunt that left its own provenance unclear.
 Many thought that the book told a true story, and even now you’ll meet folk who talk about the events of Hanging Rock as if they really happened.